JuliaLang/PackageCompiler.jl/docs/src/sysimages.md

 julia> exit()
 ```

-Using the just created system image, we can see that the `hello` function no longer needs to get compiled_:
+Using the just created system image, we can see that the `hello` function no longer needs to get compiled:

 ```
 ~/NewSysImageEnv